Protectorate General to Pacify the West: Physical remains

 In Xinjiang and the Chu valley in Central Asia, Tang era Chinese coins continued to be copied and minted after the Chinese left the area.
 Coins with both Chinese and Karoshthi inscriptions have been found in the southern Tarim Basin.

 Linguistic influence

 The military dominance of the Tang in Central Asia has been used as an explanation for the Turkic word for China, "Tamghaj", possibly derived from the "House of Tang" (Tangjia) instead of Tabgatch.

 Cultural influence

 Chinese arts and crafts such as the sancai "three color" glaze left a long lasting impression in Central Asia and Western Eurasia.

-In the Persian epic Shahnameh the Chin and Turkestan are regarded as the same.
-The Khan of Turkestan is called the Khan of Chin.
+In the Persian epic Shahnameh the Chin refers to China or Chinese Turkestan which was under Tang control.
+The Khan of Turkestan was referred to as the Khan of Chin.

-Aladdin, an Arabic Islamic story which is set in China, may have been referring to Central Asia.
+Aladdin, an Arabic Islamic story which is set in China, may have been referring to Central Asia under Tang influence.

 Political influence

 Steppe empires often utilized the prestige of the Tang by connecting themselves to the defunct dynasty.
 The Qara Khitan khans used the title of "Chinese emperor" while the Khara-Khanid khans called themselves Tabgach.
 Tabgach Khan, or "Khan of China" was a common appellation among Khara-Khanid rulers.
 Persian, Arab and other western Asian writers came to call China by the name "Tamghaj".

 In 1124 the westward migration of the Khitans under Yelü Dashi also consisted of a large population of Han Chinese, Balhae, Jurchen, Mongols, Khitan, in addition to the Xiao consort clan and the Yelü royal family In the 12th century, the Qara Khitai defeated the Kara-Khanid Khanate and conquered their territory in Central Asia.
 The Khitan rulers, called "the Chinese" by Muslims, governed using Chinese as their official language as well as the Chinese style of imperial government.
 The effect of their administration was seen with respect and esteem due in part to China's status in Central Asia at the time.
 The Chinese characteristics appealed to the Muslim Central Asians and helped validate Qara Khitai rule.
 Han Chinese population among them was comparatively small so it is unlikely that the Chinese characteristics were kept to appease them.
 Later the Mongols moved more Chinese into Beshbalik, Almaliq and Samarqand in Central Asia to work as artisans and farmers.

 The "image of China" played a key role in legitimizing the Khitan rule to the Central Asian Muslims.
 Prior to the Mongol invasions, the perception of China among Central Asian Muslims was an extremely civilized society, known for its unique script, its expert artisans, justice and religious tolerance.
 The Chinese, Turk, Arab, Byzantine, and Indian rulers were known as the world's "five great kings".
 The historical memory of Tang China was powerful enough that anachronistic expressions appeared in Muslim writings long after the end of the Tang.
 China was known as chīn (چين) in Persian and as ṣīn (صين) in Arabic while the Tang dynasty capital Changan was known as Ḥumdān (خُمدان).